nick-bailey/Postcode-to-BRMA-lookup/README.md

 # Postcode-to-BRMA-lookup
-Links postcodes in the UK to Broad Rental Market Areas.
+Links postcodes in the UK to Broad Rental Market Areas (BRMAs).
+BRMAs are spatial units used for the administration of housing allowances for households in rented accommodation.

 ## Acknowledgements
 I'm grateful to Owen Boswarva for making the BRMA boundary files available, using FoI requests to obtain the data: